SAFE-Stack/docs/docs/recipes/client-server/serve-a-file-from-the-backend.md

 ]
 ```

 Having added this last snippet of code into the `view` function, you will be able to download the file by clicking the button that will now be displayed in your UI.
+For more information visit the [Fable.Remoting documentation](https://zaid-ajaj.github.io/Fable.Remoting/src/upload-and-download.html)